daviddupuis/jeffskinnerbox.github.io/content/draft/building-my-new-blog-using-jekyll-scratch-that-pelican.md

 Deploying the Website
     : If you use GitHub Pages for your website, here again, you can use some very farmilar tools.
 You simply need to push the code to GitHub.

+#### Search Function
+Check out what this Pelican web site might have used: http://terriyu.info/blog/search.html

 #### Atom and RSS Feeds
 Web [content syndication][40] is the process of pushing your blog, site, or video content out into third-party sites, either as a full article, snippet, link, or thumbnail.